oxlip-lang/oal/README.md

 # An OpenAPI Language
 OAL is a high-level functional programming language for designing OpenAPI definitions.
-As an [Interface Description Language](https://en.wikipedia.org/wiki/Interface_description_language), it is not general purpose and not Turing-complete, by design.
+As an [Interface Description Language](https://en.wikipedia.org/wiki/Interface_description_language), it is not general purpose.
 The motivation is to experiment with algebraic language abstractions over REST concepts, not too dissimilar to [Sass/SCSS over CSS](https://sass-lang.com/), and to consider OpenAPI as the assembly language of REST API design.